Piriformis from the Runner’s Angle

 - Patrick’s test or FABER test (for Flexion, ABduction, and External Rotation)

 The examination is performed by having the tested leg flexed.
-If the pain is anteriorly, it suggests some kind of a hip joint disorder on the same side.
+If the pain is anterior, it suggests some kind of a hip joint disorder on the same side.
 If the pain is obtained on the contralateral side posteriorly around the sacroiliac joint, then it suggests of pain mediated by dysfunction in that joint.

 - FAIR test (flexion, adduction, internal rotation)